What's up with cross-module optimizations?

 There’s another optimization technique, and it’s quite universal across languages — in fact, I’ve seen it used the most in the context of high-frequency trading and other systems with very tight latency and throughput requirements.

-Let’s split push
+Let’s split push into two functions,

 a “hot” one that runs most often,